U.S. and Mexico reach deal to restart Trump-era ‘Remain in Mexico’ program along border

 During the 2021 fiscal year that ended in September, U.S. authorities took more than 1.7 million migrants into custody along the Mexico border, an all-time high.

-Sieff reported from Mexico City.
+Kevin Sieff reported from Mexico City.